IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > The gateway only supports transfers authorized with a token.

-If the application, e.g. AoC or Faspex 5, is configured to use the HTTP Gateway, then <%=tool%> will automatically use the gateway URL if `--transfer=httpgw` is specified, so `transfer` URL becomes optional.
+If the application, for example, AoC or Faspex 5, is configured to use the HTTP Gateway, then <%=tool%> will automatically use the gateway URL if `--transfer=httpgw` is specified, so `transfer` URL becomes optional.

 #### Agent: Transfer Daemon